 b) the Victorian Civil and Administrative Tribunal.

 4.3 The Act requires the Service Victoria Chief Executive Officer (Service Victoria CEO) to comply with these Standards when performing identity verification functions.
-The Service Victoria CEO must use the Standards when deciding whether to issue, refuse, renew, suspend or cancel an EIC, and to determine assurance levels for those credentials.
+The Service Victoria CEO must use the Standards to the extent that they are relevant when deciding whether to issue, refuse, permit use/reuse, renew, suspend or cancel an EIC, and to determine assurance levels for those credentials.

 The Victorian Civil and Administrative Tribunal

-4.5 The Victorian Civil and Administrative Tribunal (VCAT) should refer to these Standards when reviewing decisions made by the Service Victoria CEO.
+4.4 The Standards will be relevant to any Victorian Civil and Administrative Tribunal (VCAT) review of a decision made by the Service Victoria CEO.

 5. Non-digital methods

-5.1 Where considered reasonable and practicable in the circumstances, the CEO can use non-digital methods to verify an individual's identity.
-The non-digital methods employed must provide a reasonably equivalent degree of confidence at each level of assurance to the processes that are set out in sections 9 to 12 of these Standards.
+5.1 Where considered reasonable and practicable in the circumstances, the Service Victoria CEO can use non-digital methods to verify an individual's identity.
+The non-digital methods employed must provide a reasonably equivalent degree of confidence at each LOA to the processes that are set out in sections 9 to 12 of these Standards.